Educational Requirements

 Cons

-- Competition can be high in the fashion industry.
+- Competition can be intense in the design industry.

 - Income may vary, especially in freelance roles.